 Lesson: Self Portrait Monotype

 Grade level: Middle School (upper elementary)

-12 " (30 cm) square mirror tiles (with cardboard easel back), Vis-A-Vis Markers, black China Marker, printing plates (cut to desired size), Monotype Inks or Createx, Brushes, quality Printing paper, towel blotters, Wooden Spoons (or Etching Press), Turpenoid.
+12 " (30 cm) square mirror tiles (with cardboard easel back), Vis-A-Vis Markers, black China Markers, Scratch-foam plates (cut to desired size), Createx Monotype Colors, Brushes, quality Printing paper, towel blotters, Wooden Spoons (or Etching Press), Turpenoid.

 Andy Warhol celebrity portraits:

 Talk to the student about color plans - present Andy Warhol